Property Law in Thailand: Legal Structures for Foreign Ownership, Control, and Long-Term Use

 30-Year Leasehold: The Most Secure Long-Term Land Use Structure for Foreigners under Property Law in Thailand

-As property law in Thailand prohibits foreigners from owning land, the most common and legally secure method for foreign nationals to control land is through a registered leasehold agreement.
-This is governed by Sections 538–571 of the Civil and Commercial Code.
+Because property law in Thailand prohibits foreigners from owning land, foreign nationals most commonly and securely control land through a registered leasehold agreement.
+Sections 538–571 of the Civil and Commercial Code govern this arrangement.

 Key Legal Characteristics